AslanEminovi/AslanEminovi/README.md

 ## 🚀 About Me

-I’m a second-year Computer Engineering student who loves building web and mobile apps from scratch.
+I’m a third-year Computer Engineering student who loves building web and mobile apps from scratch.
 I thrive on solving real-world challenges with clean, maintainable code and scalable architectures.

 - 🎮 Strategizing in CS2 for quick mental refreshers
 - 🤖 Training AI models on coding patterns and advanced math